MicrosoftDocs/azure-devops-docs/docs/artifacts/maven/google-maven.md

 ---
-title: Google Maven Repository upstream source
+title: Use packages from Google Maven Repository upstream source
-description: How to add Google Maven Repository upstream source ms.service: azure-devops-artifacts ms.topic: conceptual ms.date: 03/03/2022
+description: How to consume packages from Google Maven Repository upstream source ms.service: azure-devops-artifacts ms.topic: conceptual ms.date: 11/14/2023
 monikerRange: '<= azure-devops'
 "recommendations": "true"
 ---

-# Google Maven Repository upstream source
+# Use packages from Google Maven Repository

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-With Azure Artifacts, developers can enable upstream sources to store packages from different sources such as Google Maven Repository.
-Once enabled, Azure Artifacts will save a copy of all the packages installed from Google Maven Repository.
-Azure Artifacts also support other Maven upstream sources such as Maven Central, Gradle Plugins, and JitPack.
+With Azure Artifacts, developers can enable upstream sources to consume packages from different public registries such as Google Maven Repository.
+Once enabled, Azure Artifacts will automatically save a copy of any package installed from the upstream.
+Additionally, Azure Artifacts supports other Maven upstream sources such as Maven Central, Gradle Plugins, and JitPack.
+In this article, you'll learn how to:

+> [!div class="checklist"]
+> * Add Google Maven Repository as an upstream source
+> * Consume a package from upstream
+> * Find saved packages in your feed

+## Prerequisites

+- An Azure DevOps organization and a project.
+Create an [organization](../../organizations/accounts/create-organization.md) or a [project](../../organizations/projects/create-project.md#create-a-project) if you haven't already.

+- An Azure Artifacts feed.

 ## Add Google Maven Repository